madison-college-rails/git-workshop-spring-2014/basics.md

 # Git Basics

-This workshop uses placeholders like `<USERNAME>`.
-Fill them out when typing commands.
+This workshop teaches common git operations like committing files, using branches, rebasing, merging and resolving conflicts.
+It also highlights some of the differences of git from subversion.

+The workshop is meant for one teacher and several students.
-Teacher and student actions are indicated in bold.
+What the teacher and students must do is indicated in bold.
+Placeholders like `<USERNAME>` must be filled out when typing commands.

 * [Configuration](#configuration)
 * [Cloning](#cloning)